ytgonguw/ytgonguw.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in the Department of Agricultural and Applied Economics at the University of Wisconsin-Madison.
-My research interests are at the intersection of health economics, public policy, environmental economics and production economics.
-I am on the 2023-2024 job market.
+I am a lecturer at the Jinan University – University of Birmingham Joint Institute at Jinan University.
+My research interests lie at the intersection of health economics, public policy, environmental economics, and production economics.

-My job market paper is "Taxing for Health: The Enduring Benefits of In-Utero Cigarette Tax Exposure on Adult Health".
-It explores the lasting effects of in utero exposure to cigarette taxes on long-term health development and the underlying mechanisms.

 Contact Info: [yating.gong@wisc.edu](mailto:ygong42@wisc.edu)